Fostering Belonging in International Education: A Pathway to Success

 Understanding the Importance of Belonging

 Belonging is a fundamental human need that transcends cultural boundaries (Durkheim, 2020).
-For international students, the transition to a new educational system and culture can be daunting.
-Many experience feelings of isolation and homesickness, which can negatively impact their academic performance and mental health (Zhang & Goodson, 2020).
-Research shows that students who feel a sense of belonging have higher engagement levels, improved academic outcomes, and better overall well-being (Strayhorn, 2020).
-Therefore, fostering belonging is not only beneficial for students' health but also for building vibrant and diverse educational communities.
+The transition to a new educational system and culture can be a daunting experience for international students, many of whom encounter feelings of isolation and homesickness.
+These emotions can adversely affect their academic performance and mental health (Zhang & Goodson, 2020).
+Research shows that students who feel a sense of belonging exhibit higher engagement levels, improved academic outcomes, and better overall well-being (Strayhorn, 2020).
+Therefore, fostering belonging is not merely beneficial for students' health; it enriches the educational environment and promotes vibrant, diverse communities.

 Strategies to Help Students Find Belonging